Fajardo metropolitan area

 The Fajardo Metropolitan Statistical Area was a United States Census Bureau defined Metropolitan Statistical Area (MSA) in northeastern Puerto Rico.
 A July 1, 2009 Census Bureau estimate placed the population at 80,707, a 2.77% increase over the 2000 census figure of 78,533.

-Fajardo has been the smallest metropolitan area (by population) in Puerto Rico.
+The Fajardo metropolitan area was the smallest metropolitan area (by population) in Puerto Rico.
 Prior to the 2020 United States census, its MSA status was dissolved.
+In 2023, its constituent municipalities were added to the San Juan–Bayamón–Caguas metropolitan statistical area.

 Municipalities

 A total of three municipalities (Spanish: municipios) were included as part of the Fajardo Metropolitan Statistical Area.